-- And if you provide relevant solutions, you can convert those prospects into new customers and clients from that attention.
+- And if you have online business ideas that provide relevant solutions, you can convert those prospects into new customers and clients from that attention.

-If you have the attention of an audience, you’re a leader already.
+If you have the attention of an audience, you’re already a leader.
 And great leaders plan, listen, observe, inspire, and then give direction.

 With great responsibility comes great power.